Professional Septic System Installation Services in Cochran, GA

 Concrete resists shifting and cracking better than lighter materials, especially in areas with high water tables or freeze-thaw cycles.
 Its weight keeps it anchored during heavy rain events.

-Plastic tanks cost less upfront and resist corrosion, but they can float or crack under pressure if not bedded properly.
+Plastic tanks resist corrosion, but they cost more upfront.
+They can also float or crack under pressure if not bedded properly.
 Your installer will recommend the best material for your site conditions.

 How does Cochran soil affect system design?